petryca/vue-stickies-backend-tutorial/README.md

 ## Step 11: Update Stickies (PUT Route)

-**What it does:** Replaces all sticky notes in a collection with new ones, or deletes the collection if empty.
+**What it does:** Replaces all sticky notes in a collection with new ones.

 **Add this route:**
 ```javascript